CONTACT OUR DIRECT HELP LINE 778.688.MIRA(6472)

 My favorite movie: The bridges of Madison County

-My favorite books: too many to count – anything inspirational, educational, that helps improve our lives or service to my clients
+My favorite books: too many to count – anything inspirational, and educational, that helps improve our lives or service to my clients.
+Lately: Atomic Habits by James Clear

 My favorite sport: watching figure skating on TV

-My favorite food: chocolate – I am on official chocolate vegetarian!!!!
+My favorite food: chocolate – I am an official chocolate vegetarian!!!!